TimSchopf/undercover_request/README.md

 @param url: the url from which the request object is wanted  (type str)
 @param request_type: 'get' or 'post' request (type str)
 @param params: parameters sent to the url (type dict())
+@param json: parameters sent to the url, parsed to json (type dict())
-@param timeout: waiting for a response after a given number of seconds (type int)
+@param timeout: function is waiting for a response for a given number of seconds (type int)
 @return: returns a requests.Response instance from given url with random user agent and random proxy

 #### Example